drcinfotech/Retail-AI-Chatbot/README.md

 ## 🙏 Credits & Notes

 - All product brand names, product models, and tracking IDs in this project are **entirely fictional**.
 Any resemblance to real brands or products is coincidental.
-- Lume, the bot persona, is fictional.
+- DRC, the bot persona, is fictional.
 - Built as a teaching demo for full-stack conversational AI architecture.